getditto/sample-authentication-permissions/server/configurable/README.md

 ### Fields

 - **`JWTSecret`** (string, optional): The secret used to sign the JWTs used by the server to verify the JWT, if none is provided no verification is performed.
 - **`userIDField`** (string): The field in the JWT that contains the user ID in the form `path.to.userID`.
-You may need to configure your identity service to include a user ID in the JWT.
+You may need to configure your identity service to include some sort of user ID in the JWT.
 - **`defaultExpirationSeconds`** (int, optional): The default expiration time for the JWT in seconds, will be used if no `exp` field is present in the JWT.
 - **`clientInfo`** (object | array, optional): Information to be passed through to the response.
 Can be a single JSON object which will be passed through as-is, or an array of paths to fields in the JWT that should be included in the response.
 - **`identityServiceMetadata`** (object | array, optional): Metadata about the identity service.
 Can be a single JSON object which will be passed through as-is, or an array of paths to fields in the JWT that should be included in the response.